High Definition Render Pipeline overview

-To help you set up HDRP quickly and correctly, HDRP provides the Render Pipeline Wizard.
-Use the wizard to fix configuration issues with a single button click, and create a template Scene that is already configured with default Scene settings.
+To help you set up HDRP, HDRP provides the Render Pipeline Wizard.
+Use the wizard to fix configuration issues with a single button click, and create a template Scene that's already configured with default Scene settings.
 For more information on the Render Pipeline Wizard, including a description of how to use it, see the Render Pipeline Wizard documentation.

-The Render Pipeline Debugger contains many debugging and visualization tools to help you to understand and solve any issues quickly.
-For more information on the Render Pipeline Debugger, including a description of how to use it, see the Render Pipeline Debugger documentation.
+The Rendering Debugger contains debugging and visualization tools to help you to understand and solve any issues.
+For more information on the Rendering Debugger, including a description of how to use it, see the Rendering Debugger documentation.

 The LookDev is a viewer that allows you to import and display Assets in a good, consistent lighting environment.
 Use it to validate outsourced Assets or to showcase your own created Asset with HDRP.
 For more information on the LookDev, including a description of how to use it, see the LookDev documentation.

 HDRP includes debug modes that to help you debug your assets, your lighting, and your scene.